Templates

 {{exec_name}} |

-The self name provided by the program |
+The executable name reported by the program (like "md2html_py") |

 {{exec_version}} |